isomerpages/ogp-isomer/_getting-started/FAQs/General.md

 ##### Can I integrate or embed things on pages?

-Yes, you can add VICA chabots and embed services such as youtube videos with an iframe.
+Yes, Isomer has whitelisted services such as youtube videos with an iframe to be embedded on a page.
 View our advanced integrations for a full list.

 ##### I don’t see a layout or component that I want to use in IsomerCMS.
 Can you do it for me?